reportportal/client-java/README.md

 will know a fixed list of suites behind it.
 That will allow us to have a history trend.
 On Report Portal UI different launch iterations will be saved with postfix "\#number", like "Test Launch \#1", "Test Launch \#2" etc.

-> If mandatory properties are missed client will log a warning and will be initialized in inactive state.
+> If mandatory parameters are missed client will log a warning and will be initialized in inactive state.

 ### Multi-process join parameters